 Most recently he has been working with Daramalan College and Good Shepherd Primary, Amaroo, on ways to introduce restorative practices.

-"When I go to a school I work with the whole staff, teach-
+"When I go to a school I orative practices," Mr Casey said.
+'It gives people an opportunity to reflect on what they have done and learn from their actions'